nicole-numfocus/pandas-czi/proposal.md

 maintainers][pandas-maintainers] and contributors, or pandas (unofficial) [mentorship program][mentoring] to find people with the necessary skills and experience.

+We expect this to take about 1 FTE over the course of the grant.

 ## Extension Types

 This work item will require some familiarity with pandas' internals.
 We plan to